 C. Fatigue.
 This indicates hypoglycemia or what's known as low blood sugar.
 Complex carbs are ideal with some honey.
 Nuts, whole grains, greens are examples.

 D. Drink a smoothie to ease inflammation.
-This is also great after exercising.

 - Almond Milk, 2 Cups, un-sweet